 The applications of ultrasound in medical diagnostics have produced untold benefits with no known risks.
-Diagnostic intensities are too low (about $10^{-2}\ \text{W/m}^2$) to cause thermal damage.
+Diagnostic intensities are too low (about $10^{-2}~{ m W/m^2}$) to cause thermal damage.
 More significantly, ultrasound has been in use for several decades and detailed follow-up studies do not show evidence of ill effects, quite unlike the case for x-rays.

-Figure 17.43 (a) An ultrasound speaker doubles as a microphone.
+FIGURE 17.42 (a) An ultrasound speaker doubles as a microphone.
 Brief bleeps are broadcast, and echoes are recorded from various depths. (b) Graph of echo intensity versus time.
 The time for echoes to return is directly proportional to the distance of the reflector, yielding this information noninvasively.

-The most common ultrasound applications produce an image like that shown in Figure 17.44.
+The most common ultrasound applications produce an image like that shown in Figure 17.43.
 The speaker-microphone broadcasts a directional beam, sweeping the beam across the area of interest.
 This is accomplished by having multiple ultrasound sources in the probe's head, which are phased to interfere constructively in a given, adjustable direction.
 Echoes are measured as a function of position as well as depth.
 A computer constructs an image that reveals the shape and density of internal structures.

-Figure 17.44 (a) An ultrasonic image is produced by sweeping the ultrasonic beam across the area of interest, in this case the woman's abdomen.
-Data are recorded and analyzed in a computer, providing a two-dimensional image. (b) Ultrasound image of 12-week-old fetus.
+FIGURE 17.43 (a) An ultrasonic image is produced by sweeping the ultrasonic beam across the area of interest, in this case the person's abdomen.
+Data are recorded and analyzed in a computer, providing a two-dimensional image (credit: COD Newsroom, Flickr). (b) Ultrasound image of 12-week-old fetus. (credit: Public Health Image Library, CDC)

-(credit: Margaret W. Carruthers, Flickr)

 How much detail can ultrasound reveal?
-The image in Figure 17.44 is typical of low-cost systems, but that in Figure 17.45 shows the remarkable detail possible with more advanced systems, including 3D imaging.
+The image in Figure 17.43 is typical of low-cost systems, but that in Figure 17.44 shows the remarkable detail possible with more advanced systems, including 3D imaging.
 Ultrasound today is commonly used in prenatal care.
 Such imaging can be used to see if the fetus is developing at a normal rate, and help in the determination of serious problems early in the pregnancy.
 Ultrasound is also in wide use to image the chambers of the heart and the flow of blood within the beating heart, using the Doppler effect (echocardiology).

 Whenever a wave is used as a probe, it is very difficult to detect details smaller than its wavelength λ .
 Indeed, current technology cannot do quite this well.
-Abdominal scans may use a 7-MHz frequency, and the speed of sound in tissue is about 1540 m/s-so the wavelength limit to detail would be $\lambda = \frac{\nu_w}{f} = \frac{1540 \text{ m/s}}{7 \times 10^6 \text{ Hz}} = 0.22 \text{ mm}$.
+Abdominal scans may use a 7-MHz frequency, and the speed of sound in tissue is about 1540 m/s-so the wavelength limit to detail would be $\lambda = \frac{v_W}{f} = \frac{1540 \text{ m/s}}{7 \times 10^6 \text{ Hz}} = 0.22 \text{ mm}$.
 In practice, 1-mm detail is attainable, which is sufficient for many purposes.
 Higher-frequency ultrasound would allow greater detail, but it does not penetrate as well as lower frequencies do.
 The accepted rule of thumb is that you can effectively scan to a depth of about 500λ into tissue.
-For 7 MHz, this penetration limit is $500 \times 0.22 \text{ mm}$, which is 0.11 m.
+For 7 MHz, this penetration limit is 500×0.22 mm, which is 0.11 m.
 Higher frequencies may be employed in smaller organs, such as the eye, but are not practical for looking deep into the body.

-Figure 17.45 A 3D ultrasound image of a fetus.
-As well as for the detection of any abnormalities, such scans have also been shown to be useful for strengthening the emotional bonding between parents and their unborn child. (credit: Jennie Cu, Wikimedia Commons)
+FIGURE 17.44 A 3D ultrasound image of a fetus. (credit: Jennie Cu, Wikimedia Commons)